 Preschool for All: Multnomah County

-Making preschool accessible to Multnomah County’s children and families is one of the best investments we can make in our future.
+Providing preschool for Multnomah County’s children and families is one of the best investments we can make in our future.

-We can ensure every child in our community is ready for school, and life.
+We can ensure every child in our community is set up for success in school, and beyond.

-Despite recent commitments by school districts and state leaders to increase investment in education, the Portland area is falling behind other communities in preschool affordability and access, which impacts children’s long-term educational success and opportunity.
+Despite recent commitments by school districts and state leaders to increase investment in education, the Portland area has fallen behind in preschool affordability and access, which impacts children’s long-term educational success and opportunity.
 In Multnomah County:

 The Preschool for All Plan